 Jennifer L. Stewart Partner

 Jennifer L. Stewart, Esq. is a partner in the Firm’s New York Office.
 She was born in Wheeling West Virginia, but has made Brooklyn, New York her home.
 She focuses on defending cooperative corporations and condominiums, but also litigates a wide range of business and real estate disputes including civil rights and discrimination claims.
-Before joining the firm, she served as a law clerk in the Staff Attorneys’ Office of the United States Court of Appeals for the Second Circuit for several years, then practiced with two boutique real estate firms representing condominiums and cooperative corporations, as well as developers and other clients, both as general counsel and in litigation.
+Before joining the firm, she served as a law clerk in the Staff Attorney’s Office of the United States Court of Appeals for the Second Circuit for several years, then practiced with two boutique real estate firms representing condominiums and cooperative corporations, as well as developers and other clients, both as general counsel and in litigation.
 Her practice now focuses on advising and defending board members and managing agents, as well as boards themselves, when litigation is filed or threatened.
-Jennifer has the distinct honor of being selected and listed in the 2014, 2015, 2016, and 2017 Super Lawyers – New York Metro – Rising Stars lists which are limited to no more than 2.5% of the attorneys in the state.
+Jennifer has the distinct honor of being selected and listed in the 2014, 2015, 2016, 2017, 2018, and 2019 Super Lawyers – New York Metro – Rising Stars lists which are limited to no more than 2.5% of the attorneys in the state.
 Jennifer graduated from The George Washington University in 2001 and received her J.D. from Pace Law School in 2007 (since renamed the Elisabeth Haub School of Law), both magna cum laude.

 ADMISSIONS, PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS